congyewang/ksd/README.md

 from jax import numpy as jnp
 from jax.scipy.stats import multivariate_normal

-from ksd.kernel import KernelJax from ksd.stein import KernelSteinDiscrepancyJax from ksd.target import TargetDistributionJax from ksd.utils import JaxKernelFunction
+from ksd_metric.kernel import KernelJax from ksd_metric.stein import KernelSteinDiscrepancyJax from ksd_metric.target import TargetDistributionJax from ksd_metric.utils import JaxKernelFunction

 # Example usage of KernelSteinDiscrepancyJax with a multivariate normal distribution
 # and the inverse multiquadric kernel function.